 - Identifies pressure points and gaps

-The review of the Regional NRM Strategy incorporates principles of resilience and adaptive management in considering the environmental, socio-economic and political landscape influencing NRM within the Wheatbelt region.
-Adaptive management approaches have been successfully applied to NRM in Australia and overseas across a wide range of environments (Hauser & Possingham 2008, Brodie et al. 2007, Australian Forestry 2011, LWA 2009, ICEWRM 2011, Gilmour et al. 1999).
+This current Regional NRM Strategy incorporates principles of resilience and adaptive management in considering the environmental, socio- economic and political landscape influencing NRM within the Wheatbelt region.
+Adaptive management approaches have been successfully applied to NRM in Australia and overseas cross a wide range of environments (Hauser & Possingham 2008.
+Brodie et al. 2007, Australian Forestry 2011, LWA 2009, ICEWRM 2011.
+Gilmour et al. 1999).